-A: The Wireless Internet Camera utilizes the JPEG image compression technology providing high quality images for users.
+A: The camera utilizes the JPEG image compression technology providing high quality images for users.
 JPEG is adopted since it is a standard for image compression and can be applied to various web browser and application software without the need to install extra software.

-Q: Can I change the wireless antenna attached to the Wireless Internet Camera?
+Q: Can I change the wireless antenna attached to the camera?